tonikelope/coronapoker/docs/TESTING.md

 identity and SQLite database, removed after the run.
 A run is green only when all peers finish with matching consensus hashes and canonical balances and no fatal/error dialog.
 Host + clients + bots cannot exceed ten seats.
-`-Seed` fixes the action driver and scenario schedule.
+Without `-Seed`, every runner obtains a fresh positive 32-bit base seed from OS entropy, prints it before work starts and records the certifier's base seed in every `summary.csv` / `summary.json` phase row.
+This explores different schedules across certifications while preserving exact replay: rerun a failure with the reported `-Seed <value>` until it is green.
+An explicit `-Seed` fixes the action driver and scenario schedule.
 Normal certification uses the same platform CSPRNG as production.
 The optional `-DeterministicCrypto` diagnostic also seeds each isolated node's QA-only entropy stream, but it is not a release gate and runs are not promised to be byte-for-byte identical: thread